jjmhalew/Unity-Angular-Bridge/README.md

   #endif
 }
 ```
-2. Run play to generate file.
+2. Run play to let `JSLibExport.cs` generate a file.
 3. In a Angular component, you can subscribe to this method by importing `UnityJSLibExportedService`.
 ```ts
 constructor(private unityJslibExportedService: UnityJSLibExportedService) {